qixininin/encG-reg/README.md

 ### Step 4 Perform encG-reg across cohorts

 Cohort-wise comparison for overlapping relatives will be conducted by central site.
-A foolproof implementation in Step 3.2 leads to at least 1KG-CHN samples consistently identified as "overlap" between every pair of cohorts in step 4.
+A foolproof implementation in [Step 3.2](####Step-3.2-Merge-with-1KG-CHN) leads to at least 1KG-CHN samples consistently identified as "overlap" between every pair of cohorts in [Step 4](### Step 4 Perform encG-reg across cohorts).
 Looking forward other possible overlapping that may pop out as expected as unexpected.

 Bingo!